scottjaffa/smart-home/Shabbat.md

 ## Usage

 ### Shabbat Switcher
-Shabbat Switcher sets an input helper for when Shabbat mode is active.
+Shabbat Switcher sets an input helper which is used to define when Shabbat mode is active.
 Set a binary sensor that denotes Shabbat Active, default being Jewish Calendar issur_melacha_in_effect.
 Set any binary or boolean helper to disable Shabbat mode, such as a helper for 'away'.
 Optionally, set a no later than start time by enabling early Shabbat mode, set that time, and set the sensor which identifies if it is erev Shabbat/Chag.